zeupapa/BPM_Detect_AbletonLink_send/README.md

 ## Advantages:

-   - Fairly accurate (good enough for what I needed it)
+   - Fairly accurate BPM detection (good enough for what I needed it)
    - Ableton Link is integrated, allowing connection to other Link enabled softwares like other VJ tools.
    - Works with low-quality signals, such as a microphone input.